aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 **Inventory configuration:**

-A host should be defined in the inventory to describe the CloudVision server. `arista.cvp` modules use the httpapi approach.
-The example below provides a framework to use in your inventory.
+The inventory must include an entry for the CloudVision server.
+`arista.cvp` modules use the httpapi connection, and the tasks that imports the cloudvision role must delegate to the CloudVision node as named in the inventory.
+Refer to the example below that shows such an entry in the inventory.

-!!! warning
+!!! info
-    As opposed to `eos_config_deploy_cvp`, the target/host that the role expectes to be run against in the playbook is the EOS device.
+    **As opposed to `eos_config_deploy_cvp`, the target/host that the role expectes to be run against in the playbook is the EOS device.
 The `delegate_to` functionality should be used to delegate to the cloudvision node listed in the inventory.**

 ```yaml
 # Example of cloudvision being defined in the inventory